Morning Musume: 2012–2014: Colorful era

-"One Two Three/The Matenrou Show" placed at number 3 weekly, selling over 100,000 copies in its first week, thus becoming the group's first single since "Koko ni Iruzee!" (released in 2002) to sell over 100,000 units in its first week, as well as first single since "Ai Araba It's All Right" (2004) to sell over 100,000 units total and receive a gold certification.
-This also became the group's 50th top-ten single, breaking their own previous record of 49 singles and becoming the first artist to do so.

 Morning Musume's 13th album, 13 Colorful Character, was released on September 12.

 On September 14, 2012, at Morning Musume's 15th Anniversary Concert Tour Rehearsal, Hello!
 Project producer Tsunku, announced the winner of the 'Morning Musume 11th Generation Suppin Utahime Auditions'.
 Sakura Oda was chosen out of 7,000 applicants and was the only one out of the six finalists to be chosen making her the third sole generation of Morning Musume, previously being Maki Goto (third-generation) and Koharu Kusumi (seventh-generation).

 Morning Musume's 52nd single would be called "Help me!!" was released on January 23, 2013, and was the first single to feature eleventh-generation member Sakura Oda.
 It was Morning Musume's first single since "Shouganai Yume Oibito" in 2009 to achieve the weekly number 1 spot on the Oricon charts.
 On February 28, a loose shot version of a new song titled "Brainstorming" was posted onto YouTube, a few days later a dance shot version of another new song titled "Kimi Sae Ireba Nani mo Iranai" was also posted.
 It was then confirmed that both tracks would be released as a double A-side single on April 17.